 After a slow recovery in the third quarter, Mr. Dinh Quang Hinh - Head of Macro and Market Strategy at VNDIRECT Securities - expects that Vietnam's economic recovery will accelerate further in the fourth quarter.

-Experts from KBSV Securities expect positive signs of the macro economy to return in the last quarter of 2023.
+Experts from KBSV Securities expect that positive signs of the macro economy will return in the last quarter of 2023.
 The main driving force comes from the recovery of export activities leading to growth in industrial production; the Government accelerates the disbursement of investment capital, FDI disbursement and the recovery of domestic consumption thanks to stimulus policies.

-"The delay in operating policies is still a factor supporting the macro economy in the coming period.
+"The lag in operating policies is still a factor supporting the macro economy in the coming period.
 However, concerns about exchange rate pressure and inflation may cause the macro environment to fluctuate in an unfavorable direction in the fourth quarter of 2023 and the first half of 2024" - KBSV commented.

 Source